LegionRevenant/Aqua-Aligned/UserManual.md

 ---

 ## 🖱 How to Use(Local Setup)
-1. Clone the Repository
+1. Downlaod the zip file
-2. Install Dependencies
+2. Open VS code
-3. Set Up Environment Variables
+3. Install dependencies (npm install)
 4. Connect sketch file to IoT Device via USB A to C data cable
-5. Run the Server
+5. Run the Server (node server.cjs)
-6. Run the Frontend
+6. Run the Frontend (npm run dev)
 7. Access the App